mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-13"></a>
 [Back to top](#top)
 ## CA-13 -- Rep. Barbara Lee (D)
+### Committees
+Barbara Lee is the #9 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $509,000.00 in SC HEP grants.